International Criminal Court Act 2001: Section 77A

-This section was inserted by section 1 (The Special Court for Sierra Leone) of the Act of the Parliament of the United Kingdom called the International Tribunals (Sierra Leone) Act 2007 (c 7).
+This section was inserted by section 1 (The Special Court for Sierra Leone) of the act of the Parliament of the United Kingdom called the International Tribunals (Sierra Leone) Act 2007 (c.
+7).
 The International Tribunals (Sierra Leone) (Application of Provisions) Order 2007 (SI 2007/2140) was made under this section.

-International Tribunals (Sierra Leone) Act 2007

-The Act, and the order made under it, authorised the detention of Charles Taylor in the UK, but their application is not confined to him.
+This act and the order made under it authorised the detention of Charles Taylor in the UK, but their application is not confined to him.